natecostello/van_two_point_oh/blog/2021-8-19-floor/floor.md

 We sealed the blocks on all but the bottom with two coats of Kilz primer.

-While I fabb'd the blocks, Sophia cut the bottom layer of minicell foam and cleaned off the contact cement in the areas we planned to mount the blocks.
+While I fabricated the blocks, Sophia cut the bottom layer of minicell foam and cleaned off the contact cement in the areas we planned to mount the blocks.

 Finally, we scuffed the factory paint in the mount locations and used J-B Weld 8276 KwikWeld to epoxy the blocks to the floor.
 It advertises a strength of 3127 psi, an oddly specific number, but even a quarter of that would be more than enough.